 For those of you who are coming from Guatemala and have already visited the famous ruins of Tikal, a Fuente del Norte Bus departs at the entrance to the peninsula of Flores.
 There are several stops on the way, including one at the border for passport control.

 Either way, be sure to check for visa information in advance and that you have a valid passport.
 With the current pandemic, the Belize Tourism Board has the most up-to-date information on the entry requirements.
-As of March 2021, Belize even accepts a COVID-19 Vaccination Record Card so you don’t need to provide them with a negative PCR-Test on entry.
+As of August 2021, Belize allows entry to both, vaccinated or unvaccinated travelers, given they can provide a negative PCR test taken within 96 hours of arrival or a negative result from any approved Antigen Rapid Test taken within 48 hours of arrival.

 Ready for your next adventure?
 Belize is a great country to find out about Central America and the Caribbean.
 From Maya ruins to ubiquitous marine and wildlife, to relaxed people all over.
 You will love it!